Swiggy revamps 'SUPER' subscription service

-New Delhi, March 10 (IANS) Food delivery platform Swiggy on Wednesday announced the revamp of its "SUPER" subscription service in a bid to deliver greater value to more users.
+New Delhi: Food delivery platform Swiggy on Wednesday announced the revamp of its "SUPER" subscription service in a bid to deliver greater value to more users.

 As part of the revamp, Swiggy SUPER will offer three different plans with progressively greater benefits including "buy one get one" offers from participating restaurants.